Triple-T/gradle-play-publisher/README.md

 You can also update the Play Store Metadata automatically along with your APK.

 To use this feature, create a special source folder called ```play```.
-Inside, create a folder for each locale you want to support.
+Inside of it, create a folder for each locale you want to support.
 Then drop your summary of recent changes into a file called ```whatsnew```.
 The title, the description, the short description and the YouTube video url go into their own files in a subfolder called ```listing```.
+App details like contact email or the default language have their own files right inside the ```play``` folder as those details are not translated.
 Once set up, your project should look something like this:

 ```
 - [src]